gridbugs/gridbugs.org/content/blog/fixing-a-five-year-old-lighting-bug-in-my-game-engine/index.md

 of the lights seemed to drop off with distance in an unnatural-looking way.
 Too slowly up to a point and then too quickly.
-I checked and double checked the maths and managed to convince myself that it was correct, and then I'd just compensate for it by messing with the brightness of the lights.
+I checked and double checked the maths and managed to convince myself that it was correct, and then I'd just compensate for it by messing with the brightness of the lights in whatever game I was working on.
 Pretty much all the roguelike development I've done over the past five years has been in a game jam setting and I was always too busy with the jam to properly investigate.
-That is until this year's 7DRL when I finally sat down with a pen and paper and concluded once and for all that the maths was wrong and had been wrong this whole time, and when I fixed it my game went from looking like this:
+That is until this year's 7DRL when I finally relented and sat down with a pen and paper to conclude once and for all that the maths was wrong and had been wrong this whole time, and when I fixed it my game went from looking like this:

 ![Gameplay from the traditional roguelike "Electric Organ" from before this bug was fixed](electric-organ-bad.png)